top of page

 By drastically reducing the harmful emissions associated w/ combustion engines, e-fuels play a key role in decarbonization strategies.
 Thru the creation of a circular carbon cycle, their carbon footprint is a lot lower than oil-based fuels: as the process uses CO2 in production and releases around the same amount of CO2 when burned, they can be considered carbon neutral.

-Examples of liquid e-fuels are e-methanol, e-ethanol, e-gasoline, e-kerosene, and e-diesel; of gaseous e-fuels, e-methane & e-ammonia.
+Examples of liquid e-fuels are e-methanol, e-ethanol, e-gasoline, e-kerosene, and e-diesel; of gaseous e-fuels are e-methane & e-ammonia.
 E-fuels have the advantage of using the same infrastructure as their fossil equivalents (petrol, diesel, kerosene, methanol, natural gas), putting them in competition with biofuels, which offer the same advantage [Engie, 2022].

 Applications